33 Pages Posted: 7 Dec 2016 Last revised: 3 Mar 2017

 However, a relatively recent evolution, in relation to Convention of Brussels I about conflicts of jurisdiction in Europe, have reactivated the program of Rabel, although within a different, international setting.

 The paper explores in a first, historical part, the significance and the articulations of the original program formulated by Rabel.

-The second part focuses the comparison used in trans-national/autonomous characterization of terms of Convention of Brussels by the European Court of Justice.
-Based on significant decisions within a 40 years period, this analysis uncovers the reasons, the features and the limits of such a powerful interpretative instrument.
-Eventually this instrument might be used out of international settings, for example in interpreting more recent EU Regulations (such as Brussels 1, Brussels 2, Brussels 3 or Rome 1, Rome 2 and Rome 3).
+The second part focuses the comparison used for trans-national/autonomous characterization of terms of Convention of Brussels I by the European Court of Justice.
+Based on significant decisions within a 40 years period, the analysis uncovers the reasons, the features and the limits of such powerful interpretative instrument.

 Keywords: Ernst Rabel, Conflicts of Characterization, International Private Law, Conflict of Laws, Conflict of Jurisdiction, Autonomous Characterization, Comparison, Convention of Brussels I, European Court of Justice, Comparison as a Method of Interpretation